 - The cost of a night out in Australia isn’t cheap.
 Alcohol-free drink options will be a little easier on the wallet (depending on what you decide to drink and where).
 Keep in mind you’ll also save on drinking-related costs like cabs home, dry cleaning that white dress you stained with red wine and the late-night alcohol-fueled stop off to devour kebabs!

 What are non-alcoholic spirits?

-Alcohol-free spirits can range from complex distilled botanicals (similar to gin) to Apéritifs and malts that mimic classics drinks such as Campari and Bourbon.
+Alcohol-free spirits can range from complex distilled botanicals (similar to gin) to Apéritifs and malts that mimic classics drinks.

-You may not know this but Lyre's is actually the most awarded non-alcoholic spirits company worldwide.
+Lyre's is one of the most awarded non-alcoholic spirits company worldwide.
 Their range of drinks is super expansive - they've got a spirit alternative for every occasion.

 Dry London Spirit, American Malt, White Cane Spirit and Coffee Originale are just a few of the delicious alcohol-free drinks on offer.
 Mixing mocktails and other non-alcoholic concoctions has never been so exciting!
 As they say, their products “look, taste, smell and sashay around your palate just like the original.”

 The real kicker?
 Lyre's has only been in operation since 2019!
 They've taken the world by storm in such a short span of time.
 It is truly inspirational and just goes to show that going alcohol free is the next big thing.